tudorz23/OpenBook_TSC/README.md

 * I drew the shape of the PCB, then I placed the components, all of them on the top plane, taking into account the position they will occupy in the external case.
 * I drew the ground plane for both top and bottom, then I used the autorouter to shape the routes.
-I manually routed those that were left as airwires.
+I manually routed those that were left as airwires and corrected the ones that were not so greatly done.
-* I set the power routes to a width of 0.3mm and solved all the issues from the DRC check, like the angles of the routes.
+* I set the power routes to a width of 0.3mm and solved all the issues from the DRC check, such as the angles of the routes.
-* After fine-tuning the silkscreen, I pushed the PCB to 3D and placed it into the case.
+* After fine-tuning the silkscreen, I pushed the PCB to 3D and placed it into the case, alongside the battery and the display.